 During the defence, the chair and members of the jury wear academic gowns.

-The Diploma Service will keep the graduate informed about when the certificate can be collected.
+The Diploma office will keep you informed on your UA student email account about when the certificate can be collected.